When you take the plastic separator out of Puck.js's battery compartment, it'll start up, and will be connectable (and programmable) by anyone.

 // now connect a few times and see what's in 'devices' using the left-hand side

-NOTE: New versions of Android can perform 'MAC randomisation' where they use a random MAC address each time they connect - meaning this is impossible to use in those cases.
+NOTE: iOS and New versions of Android can perform 'MAC randomisation' where they use a random MAC address each time they connect.
+In those cases, on firmware 2v19 and later you can use NRF.resolveAddress(addr) to attempt to look up the non-random address (if the device is bonded).

 NOTE: MAC addresses can be modified so this is not 100% secure.
 However the chances of someone guessing the correct MAC address without being in the area to snoop on a connection while it is active are extemely low.